 Can you see the issue?

 - It is removed by two people

-- Assuming her husband is 70 I’m guess the women is at least 90 years old, The issues are normal for a 90-year-old women, and probably have nothing to do with dementia and more with aging.
+- Assuming her husband is 70 I’m guessing the women is at least 90 years old, The issues are normal for a 90-year-old women, and probably have nothing to do with dementia and more with aging.

 - They put her in the Senior Center, but Mom does well there?
-Seems socialization was lacking in her environment, and was improved by being with others and having activities.
+Seems socialization was lacking in her environment and was improved by being with others and having activities.

-- Last, the agitation might be more be because her kids are not listening to her to her or spending time with her.
+- Last, the agitation might be more because her kids are not listening to her to her or spending time with her.

 Personally, I see this as a splendid example of why caregivers and clinical people and academics get this wrong so often.